taitruong/software-developer.org/_posts/2017-11-17-blog-site-setup-using-github-pages-and-jekyll-theme.md

 Last but not least...
 > following my passions, sharing my notes for the ones it may help, and
-> finding, getting connected, and share interests and thoughts with you :point_left:!
+> finding, getting connected, and share interests and thoughts with you!

 # Preparations